Free shipping for purchases over 10,000 yen

 Atsuko Murano Abalos

-IACK is pleased to announce the solo exhibition "Empty Nests Exhibition" by photographer Avalos Atsuko Murano.
+IACK is pleased to present "Empty Nests Exhibition," a solo exhibition by photographer Atsuko Avalos Murano.

-The Avalos couple, who traveled to France in 2019 with Paris as their destination, visited the Alsace region during their free time.
-However, it was late autumn, and the storks had already finished raising their young and had already migrated to the warm African continent to spend a more comfortable winter, and all they saw in Alsace was an empty nest.
-However, the artist interprets the empty state as a state of “missing expectations but not nothing”, and traveled around photographing “empty” stork nests found in various places in the city.
-"Empty Nests", composed of these photographs, not only gives the viewer the visual pleasure of observing their dwellings, which mysteriously blend into the cityscape, but also encourages the viewer to contemplate the existence of absence, like a Zen riddle.
+The Avalos couple traveled to France in 2019, heading for Paris, and used their free time to visit the Alsace region.
+However, it was late autumn, and the storks had already migrated to the warmer African continent to spend a more comfortable winter, so the couple found many empty nests in Alsace.
+However, the artist interpreted the empty state as a state of "lacking in expectation, but not nothing," and went around photographing "empty" stork nests that he found in various parts of the city.
+"Empty Nests," composed of these photographs, not only gives the viewer the visual pleasure of observing their home, which mysteriously blends into the cityscape, but also invites the viewer to contemplate the presence of absence, like a Zen riddle.

-In addition to exhibiting works at the venue, we will also sell the author's collection of works, including the photo book "Empty Nests".
-Talk events and related events will also be held, so please take this opportunity to see it.
+In addition to the exhibition, the venue will also be selling the artist's collection of works, including the photo book "Empty Nests."
+There will also be talk events and other related events, so please take this opportunity to come and see them.

 Empty Nests Exhibition